 This afternoon we’ll head out to the open coast, home to Flamingo Visitor Center and our jumping off point for an afternoon of kayaking.
 Depending on weather and wind conditions we’ll either skirt the edge of the bay or make our way up Buttonwood Canal.
 Either way, this area provides spectacular opportunities for wildlife sightings, with American alligator, crocodile, manatee, and osprey being regular visitors.
 All meals included.

 Hiking: up to 4 miles; Elevation gain/loss: none; Kayaking: mileage varies depending on route

 We’ll start the morning with a hearty breakfast before working together to break down camp.
 We’re then on our way to John Pennekamp Coral Reef State Park for a spectacular snorkeling experience.
 Before hitting the water we’ll gear up and enjoy a beachside lunch.
 We’ll then hop aboard our boat and start our journey to the country’s first undersea park.
 Snorkeling within John Pennekamp’s 70 nautical square miles is unmatched and often open water.

 We’ll finish the day with a transfer back to Miami, where we’ll say our final goodbyes to new friends and amazing southern Florida.
-We anticipate arriving back to Miami between 6–7pm.
+We anticipate arriving back to Miami in the early evening.
 Please note that this time may vary based off numerous factors beyond our control.
 As a result, we’d highly recommend delaying travel arrangements until the day after your trip concludes.
-All meals included.
+Breakfast & lunch included.